The causal interpretation of acceleration factors: Notation and framework

 \section{Notation and framework}

-Let $T_i$ and $A_i$ denote the factual time-to-event outcome and treatment assignment of individual $i$. $T^a_i$ is the outcome if the individual $i$, possibly counterfactual, had been assigned to treatment $a$.
+Let $T_i$ and $A_i$ denote the factual time-to-event outcome and treatment assignment of individual $i$. $T^a_i$ is the potential outcome if the individual $i$ had been assigned to treatment $a$.
 We will represent heterogeneity in $T_i^0$ using a random variable $U_{0i}$, which represents the frailty of individual $i$.
-Individuals with the same level of $U_{0}$ can still have different $T_i^0$ represented by the random variable $N_{T_i}$.
-Heterogeneity in the effect of treatment on the survival time, i.e. the relative rate at which $T^{a}$ progresses compared to $T^{0}$, is parameterized by the random variable $U_{1i}$.
-We describe cause-effect relations with a structural causal model (SCM), which consists of a joint probability distribution of $(N_A, U_0, U_1, N_T)$ and a collection of structural assignments $(f_A, f_0, f_1)$ described below (for more details, see \cite{post2024built}).
+Heterogeneity in the effect of treatment on the survival time, i.e. the relative rate at which $T^{a}$ progresses compared to $T^{0}$, is parameterized by the random variable $U_{1}$.
+Given $U_{0}=u_{0}$ and $U_{1}=u_{1}$ the conditional causal effect of treatment may be characterized by linking the quantiles of the conditional $T^{a}$ and $T^{0}$ distribution.